OS X Yosemite How to Restore MAC to factory settings

 Seeking clarification for installing OS X Yosemite

-The above guide works for those who want clean and reformat your computer.
+The above guide works for those who want to clean and reformat their computer.
 The recovery tool Apple reinstall the latest version of Mac OS X Yosemite running on the computer prior to formatting.

-It is recommended that once the equipment is completely freed of junk data files or downloads and install the new version of Mac OS X Yosemite format.
-Download the official OS X Yosemite DMG File (OS X Yosemite Free Download).
+First, completely free the equipment of junk data files.
+Then, it is recommended that you download and install the new version of Mac OS X Yosemite.
+Download the official OS X Yosemite DMG file (OS X Yosemite Free Download).

 How to restore mac os x to factory settings